blackakula/redux-composite/README.md

 Listeners are executed usually after the transition happened, and they don't receive the "action".
 The same idea, we need to have high-level system middleware, based on low-level systems middlewares.

-:exclamation: Right now it's supported only `getState` and `dispatch` properties for composite middleware.

 Let's assume we have middlewares for our `toggle` and `inc` reducers:

 ```javascript